5.6 Diversity-Responsive Assessment and Fair Interpretation

 2. Ask about identity, language preference, cultural meaning, disability, and access needs.

-3. Select methods with evidence for the person and purpose.
+3. Select methods with validity evidence for this person and purpose.

 4. Use qualified consultation when competence or cultural knowledge is limited.